 • Jumper cables should you need to jump start your car or even help somebody else out.

-• First Aid kit with band-aids, antiseptic, gauze, adhesive tape, gloves, bandages, and so on.
+• First Aid kit with band-aids, antiseptic, gauze, adhesive tape, gloves, bandages, etc.

 • Multi-purpose tool like a Swiss Army Knife or Leatherman.

 • Charged mobile phone and power bank for recharging if needed.